DVM Education

 These experiences reinforce the knowledge gained in coursework and laboratories and strengthen professional networks, which help prepare students for the North American Veterinary Licensing Examination (NAVLE®) and successful entry into the veterinary workforce.

-The tables below provide an overview of the proposed curriculum, outlining the courses and clinical rotations that shape each stage of your DVM journey.
-The curriculum may be updated to incorporate the latest innovations, breakthroughs, and advances in veterinary medicine, ensuring you’re always learning the most current and relevant skills for your future career.
+The tables below provide an overview of our DVM curriculum, outlining the courses and clinical rotations that shape each stage of an A-State DVM student's journey.
+The curriculum may be updated to incorporate the latest innovations, breakthroughs, and advances in veterinary medicine, ensuring our students are always learning the most current and relevant skills for their future careers.

 Year 1 - Fall Semester